Gum Tree Country, composed in 2003, was commissioned for performance by Waratah Girls Choir, Newcastle, Australia, directed by Wynette Horne.

 I warmly thank the Waratah Girls Choir and director, Wynette Horne, for commissioning the work and gratefully acknowledge the financial support of the Australia Council.

-for a cappella SSAA choir and quartet of chorister soloists (SSAA)
+Gum Tree Country (for SSAA choir and quartet of chorister soloists)